What Are the 6 Most Common Types of Metal Working?

 Typical Uses for Extruded Metal

-• Aluminum extrusions: Commonly used in construction, automotive, and electronics for lightweight and strong materials.
+• Aluminum Extrusions: Commonly used in industries like construction, automotive, and electronics, these metal working tools help produce lightweight yet strong materials.

 Benefits of Extrusion

-Extrusion allows for complex profiles and is highly material-efficient, making it perfect for long parts with uniform geometry.
+Extrusion allows for complex profiles and is highly material-efficient.
+The proper metal working tools enable the production of parts with uniform geometry, ensuring high-quality results.

 6. Rolling – Reducing Thickness by Passing Metal Between Rollers